TaraWilson17/CoronavirusLifestyleImpacts/docs/component_specification.md

 integration test will be part of the GitHub build process and shown as the build badge at the front page of the repo.

 ## Sample DataFlow and UseCase
 1. User will input the state and the lifestyle trend they would like to observe the shifts.
-These lifestyle trends are going to be pre-selected.
+There is a max of 5 keywords that can be chosen for the trend tracking.
-2. User also gets to choose if they want to look at a specific state or for the country (USA).
+2. User also gets to choose what specific state they want to look at.
-3. Once they get the visualization they can, make changes to make the graphs interactive
+3. Once they get the visualization they can, they can also download a CSV which has additional data and play around with the information on their own.

 ## Work items and Owners
 - Refine use case and build test input [team]
 - Design review with team [team]
 - Implementation in parallel and unit test
-  - CmdParser []
+  - CmdParser [David]
-  - DataGenerator []
+  - DataGenerator [Tara]
-  - DataProcessor []
+  - DataProcessor [Lauren]
-  - DataVisualizer []
+  - DataVisualizer [Tara]
-- CI/CD: End-to-end test and release pipeline []
+- CI/CD: End-to-end test and release pipeline [David]
-- Presentation
+- Presentation [Zack]
+- PowerBi [Ratna]
+- Pylint & Pep8 [Ratna]